Square Register troubleshooting

 Square devices are compatible with any DNS server sent to the device over DHCP as long as it works.
 Feel free to use your ISP’s servers or your favourite public servers (e.g. Level3 at 188.8.131.52/184.108.40.206).

 WEP (U.S. only)

 WPA3 PSK/WPA3 Enterprise

-For minor scuffs and marks, you can use any electronic cleaning cloth with your Square Register.
+For minor scuffs and marks, you can use any electronics cleaning cloth with your Square Register.

 To clean the card slot on Square Register, you can use card reader cleaning cards.
-To clean the magstripe slot, slide the cleaning card or a folded paper towel through the magstripe slot to clear any spills or debris.
+To clean the card reader slot, slide the cleaning card or a folded paper towel through the card reader slot to clear any spills or debris.

 If you’re still having trouble, please contact Square Support and we can help get you back to business.